Counseling and Personnel Services (MEd)

 Academic Plan Code(s): CPS_MEDET

 General Requirement: Undergraduate prerequisite includes eighteen (18) credit hours in studio art and fifteen (15) credit hours in psychology.
-Students admitted to the Art Therapy Program who have not completed prerequisites of fifteen (15) credit hours in Psychology and eighteen (18) credit hours in Studio Art must do so within the first year of study.
+Students admitted to the Art Therapy Program who have not completed prerequisites of fifteen (15) credit hours in Psychology (such as: intro/general psychology, developmental psychology, abnormal psychology, and/or statistics) and eighteen (18) credit hours in Studio Art must do so within the first year of study.

 ECPY 540Evaluation and Measurement in Education3